What Is Texture?

 Why do plants have different textures?

-- Fine texture – This includes garden plants with thin stems and fluffy leaf textures, leaves with white or another color in the margins, and plants that are shiny and reflect lots of light can appear fine textured too.
+- Fine texture – Fine textured plants have thin and light-looking foliage.
+This includes garden plants with thin stems and fluffy leaf textures.
+Also leaves with white or another color in the margins and plants that are shiny and reflect lots of light can appear fine textured too.

-- Medium texture – Medium sized leaves and stems that are usually smooth and rounded.
+- Medium texture – Medium texture describes foliage that is larger than fine but not as large as coarse.
+Plants with medium sized leaves and stems are usually smooth and rounded.
 Most plants fit into this category

 When decorating with plant texture, a balance of 33% fine, and 66% coarse and medium textures is ideal.
 But how you use these textures is largely up to your artistic style.
 Anything is possible!